CloudLabsAI-Azure/Intelligent-Document-Processing-Solution-Accelerator/README2.md

 We have now authorized both the API connections, wait for the script execution to complete.
 Note that the PowerShell window will close once the script execution completes.

+## Creating Knowledge Store and working with Power BI report

+### STEP 1 - Creating Knowledge Store

+1. In the `Intelligent` resource group, search and select `idp666666azs` cognitive search service.
+(Image-SearchSelect)
+2. In the **Seacrh service** page, click on the `Import data` option which will lead you to a new page.
+(Image-Import data)
+3. Choose `Existing data source` from the drop down menu, then select the existing Data Source `processformsds` and clcik on `Next: Add cognitive skills (optional)` (Image-ConnectDS)
+4.